barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.title('Counts of stayed/left by department', fontsize=14);
 ```
 ![Left](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/CountOfLeft_ByDepartment.png "Left")
+* There doesn't seem to be any department that differs significantly in its proportion of employees who left to those who stayed.
 9)Check for strong correlations between variables in the data.
 ```
 # Plot a correlation heatmap